 Seeker

-A STORY COOKED IN CLAY
+THE JAPANESE DIASPORA IN PERU: A STORY COOKED IN CLAY

 A ship called the Sakura Maru left Yokohama carrying Japanese families to their new lives in a distant land.